MartAlae-AAGP/AAGP/README.md

 6) Navigate to the directory and run the python file:
     1) `cd /home/vboxuser/Downloads/AAGP-main/AAGP-main`
     2) `python "Figure3.py"`
-7) once the code completes, the image `Figure 3.jpg` will be output. it can be opened in an image viewer you have available.
+7) once the code completes, the image `Figure3.jpg` will be output. it can be opened in an image viewer you have available.

 ### WSL Linux (Without Anaconda)